 Current ASPSU President Katie Markey said a press conference will be held at noon on Monday, May 23, where Rahmlow will address the issue.

 “I think it’s great to see this kind of transparency,” Markey said.
 “I think this will allow Adam to show that he may have made a mistake, but he can move past it and do a lot of good work.”

-A room has yet to be secured for the press conference, which Markey said she and Rahmlow scheduled at a meeting that convened only five minutes after the Vanguard notified the ASPSU president-elect of its intent to publish a story. ?
+A room has not yet been secured for the press conference, which Markey said she and Rahmlow scheduled at a meeting that convened only five minutes after the Vanguard notified the ASPSU president-elect of its intent to publish a story on the incident.

 Rahmlow has said that he will use the press conference to address questions and provide the opportunity to view documents from his arrest and trial.

 “I think students have a right to know,” Rahmlow said, before explaining his decision not to inform students during the ASPSU presidential campaign.

 “Well, I’m not going to go ahead and advertise the darkest chapter of my history.
 I’m not going to go out and advertise the one thing that doesn’t define me.
 I don’t have a personal relationship with the voters, but I’d like to build one.
 I think it would have been counterproductive,” he said.

 When asked wether he believed he would have won the election had voters known about the incident, Rhamlow said he was not sure.